Appeals & Issues

 Why we’re different

 Our practice is unlike any other.
 We are the first to recognise the value-add of a strong appellate practice to our clients.
 We do this by studying trends in both the practices and judicial philosophies of the appellate court.
-Our practice is helmed by managing partner and senior counsel Lee Eng Beng and draws upon the Firm’s other senior counsel, Andre Yeap, Francis Xavier and Toh Kian Sing.
+Our practice is helmed by managing partner and senior counsel Lee Eng Beng and draws upon the Firm’s other senior counsel, Andre Yeap, Francis Xavier, Toh Kian Sing and Tan Chuan Thye.
 We are also privileged to count among its members, lawyers with exceptional academic and practice credentials, including former Supreme Court law clerks, former judicial officers, highly-regarded academics and top graduates from the finest universities in the world with extensive mooting, debating and law review experience.
 A significant number of our lawyers also hold postgraduate specialisations and are qualified in major jurisdictions such as England and Wales and the State of New York.

 Our lawyers are also active members of the legal profession, and contribute through their memberships in various high-level committees, law reform efforts and in other advisory capacities.
 We also speak, teach and write in our respective areas of research interest, thus providing thought leadership both in and beyond the confines of the courtroom.